gem-pasteur/macsyfinder/doc/source/user_guide/outputs.rst

     The `best_solution.tsv` file is the most similar to former V1 file `macsyfinder.report`.

+  * :ref:`best_solution_loners.tsv <best_solution_loners_tsv>` and :ref:`best_solution_systems.tsv <best_solution_multisystems_tsv>` report
+    hits which have been identified as loners or multisystems which means that the corresponding gene is tag 'loner' or 'multisystem' in the model definition and the hit is lot located in a cluster.

   * :ref:`best_solution_summary.tsv<best_solution_summary_tsv>` is a summary of the `best_solution.tsv` file, containing the number of systems detected in each replicon analysed.

   * :ref:`all_systems.txt<all_systems_txt>` - This file describes the search process of all possible candidate systems given the definitions in systems' models -